777PolarFox777/react-masked-input-hook/README.md

 # react-masked-input-hook
-A React hook to create MaskedInput component
+A React hook for building a MaskedInput component